 In a strange twist on this trope, however, when said followers pass under your direct control for brief periods near the end game they become possibly even more deadly than in the cutscenes, causing the mooks they fight during The War Sequence to explode in showers of gore after only being hit once or twice and racking up kill counts in the dozens.

 Gao the Lesser, an Arrogant Kung-Fu Guy, manages to stun an Ogre and kick him into a cave wall, causing him to be crushed under rocks.
 Gao is stronger than a single Ogre, but is a fairly easy boss.

 Dark Action Girl: You'll definitely end up as one of these if you play as female taking the Closed Fist path.
-A male player character can also encourage Dawn Star to follow the path of the Closed Fist and become this as well.
+Dawn Star and Silk Fox can be encouraged to follow the path of the Closed Fist and become dark too.